odonto-, odont-, odon-, -odont, -odonic, -odontic, -odontia, -odontoid; -dont, -donts, -dontia, -dontic, -dontoid

 A fossil reptile with teeth of a mammalian type, specifically one of the order Theriodontia.

 An upper molar tooth that is characterized by a V-shaped crest: "Zalambdodont teeth are found in golden moles (Chrysochloridae) and solenodons (Solenodontidae).

-Molar teeth whose even number of cusps are paired and, as it were, yoked together; having such molars, as a mammal or a type of dentition (arrangement of teeth).
+Relating to molar teeth whose even number of cusps are paired: Such zygodont crushing teeth have paired ridges and are yoked together, as a mammal or a kind of dentition.